cython/cython/docs/src/tutorial/clibraries.rst

 .. note::

-    This path applies to Linux systems and may be different, so you will need to adapt the rest of the tutorial depending on the where ``libcalg.so`` or ``libcalg.dll`` is on your system.
+    This path applies to Linux systems and may be different on other platforms, so you will need to adapt the rest of the tutorial depending on the path where ``libcalg.so`` or ``libcalg.dll`` is on your system.

 In this approach we need to tell the setup script to link with an external library.